Asteroids in the SDSS

 Asteroids are so close that they move across the sky quickly.
 The SDSS telescope takes pictures through 5 filters, one after the other.
 If the asteroid is close enough, it appears to move between filters.
 You can see a very fast moving asteroid in the picture at the left.
 The asteroid was moving as the picture was taken in each filter.

-Notice how the red and green streaks are close together and the blue streak is farther away.
-Although the SDSS takes images through five filters, astronomers combine only three to make the color image you see.
-Color computer images are made by combining red, green, and blue pictures of the same targets.
-To make SDSS pictures, the light captured with the i-filter is colored red; the light transmitted by the r-filter becomes the green contribution to the picture; and the g-filter makes the blue picture.
+Digital color images are typically made by combining red, green, and blue images of the same targets.
+To make such 3-color images with SDSS data, the light captured with the i-filter is colored red; the light transmitted by the r-filter becomes the green contribution to the picture; and the g-filter makes the blue picture.
 (Note: The assignment of picture colors to filters is not related to the color of light the filters see.)

 How to Find Asteroids